S. Korea Fires Warning Shots After N. Korea Soldiers Briefly Cross Border - UrduPoint

 S. Korea Fires Warning Shots After N. Korea Soldiers Briefly Cross Border

-Seoul, (APP - UrduPoint / Pakistan Point News - 11th Jun, 2024) Seoul's military said Tuesday it had fired warning shots after North Korean soldiers briefly crossed the border this week, with tensions high over Pyongyang's trash-carrying balloons and Seoul's loudspeaker propaganda campaigns.
+Seoul, (APP - UrduPoint / Pakistan Point News - 11th Jun, 2024) South Korean troops fired warning shots after North Korean soldiers briefly crossed the border this week, Seoul's military said Tuesday, with tensions high over Pyongyang's trash-carrying balloons and the South's retaliatory loudspeaker campaign.

-"After our military issued warning broadcasts and warning shots, they retreated northward," it said, adding the incident happened June 9.

-"Apart from the immediate retreat of the North Korean soldiers following our warning shots, there were no unusual movements observed", the JCS said, adding the military was closely monitoring troops near the border.
+The Sunday incursion over the line separating the two militaries took place in an overgrown area of the heavily fortified border area and was likely accidental, the Joint Chiefs of Staff said.

-Tensions between the two Koreas -- which remain technically at war since the 1950-1953 conflict ended in an armistice rather than a peace treaty -- are at one of their lowest points in years.
+Relations between the two Koreas -- technically still at war as the 1950-1953 conflict ended in an armistice rather than a peace treaty -- are at one of their lowest points in years.

+"After our military issued warning broadcasts and warning shots, they retreated northward," it said, adding there had been "no unusual movements observed" subsequently.

+The incursion was likely accidental, Joint Chiefs of Staff spokesperson Lee Sung-joon told reporters Tuesday.

+"The situation at that time was that the DMZ was now overgrown with trees and the MDL mark was not clearly visible," Lee said.

+"There was no road, and the (North Korean soldiers) were moving through the bushes, and we were observing (them) even before they got close to the MDL," Lee said.

+"We believe that they did not intend to invade, considering that they immediately moved northward after the warning broadcasts and warning shots."

-In recent weeks, North Korea has sent hundreds of balloons laden with trash like cigarette butts and toilet paper southward, in what it calls retaliation for balloons carrying anti-Pyongyang propaganda sent north by activists.
+In recent weeks, North Korea has sent more than a thousand balloons laden with trash such as cigarette butts and toilet paper southward, a response, it says, to balloons carrying anti-Pyongyang propaganda sent north by activists.

-The South Korean government this month fully suspended a 2018 tension-reducing military deal and restarted loudspeaker propaganda broadcasts along the border in response to the trash balloons, infuriating the North, which warned Seoul was creating "a new crisis".
+In response, the South Korean government has suspended a 2018 tension-reducing military deal and restarted loudspeaker propaganda broadcasts along the border, infuriating the North, which warned Seoul was creating "a new crisis".

-South Korea's military said Monday it had detected signs the North was installing its own loudspeakers.

-North Korea had used loudspeakers along the border since the 1960s, typically broadcasting praise of the Kim family, but suspended their use in 2018 as ties warmed.
+North Korea may also be re-installing its own loudspeakers along the border, Seoul's military said Monday, a tactic it has used since the 1960s, typically broadcasting praise of the ruling Kim family.
+They suspended the campaign in 2018 as ties briefly warmed.

+The North has also been seen removing street lights from the few roads that once connected the two Koreas in recent months as well as apparently demolishing sections of the inter-Korean railway, the Yonhap news agency has reported.

 Recent Stories